 WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS.
 TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.
 WE EARN FROM ADVERTISING FEES PAID BY RETAILERS ON QUALIFYING PURCHASES.

-Echo PB-250LN vs Stihl BG 86 - The differences
+Echo PB-250LN vs Stihl BG 86 - The Differences

 Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl BG 86 and the Echo PB-250LN.